HDPE & PTFE Diaphragm Pumps

 Tapflo manufacture and supply their Air Operated Diaphragm Pumps in both solid block polyethylene (PE) and virgin PTFE plastics.
 These materials can be used to handle almost any liquid substance, including those which are viscous, contain solids or even the most chemically aggressive such as concentrated nitric acid.
 Thanks to their modular design, these units can also be easily converted into the many different variants we have on offer to ensure that you are being supplied with the most suitable and reliable pump for your requirements.

-The Tapflo PE/PTFE Air Operated Double Diaphragm Pumps are ideally suited to a plethora of applications in numerous industries, such as:
+The Tapflo HDPE/PTFE Air Operated Double Diaphragm Pumps are ideally suited to a plethora of applications in numerous industries, such as:

 |Chemical||Acids, alkalis, alcohol, solvents, latex & emulsions|